NexusMutual/docs/docs/developers/Diagrams/User Flows Diagrams/cover-buyer.md

    - Call `buyCover` on Cover contract with the pool allocation result

 2. **Submit and Process Claim**
-   - Call `submitClaim` on IndividualClaims to request a payout
+   - Call `submitClaim` on Claims to request a payout
    - Wait for assessment period where Assessors vote on the claim
-   - If approved, call `redeemClaimPayout` on IndividualClaims to receive payout
+   - If approved, call `redeemClaimPayout` on Claims to receive payout

 ---